 1. Cross of Merit of the Holy Sepulchre of Jerusalem.

-2. Cross of Merit of the Holy Sepulchre of Jerusalem with Silver Star.
+2. Cross of Merit of the Holy Sepulchre of Jerusalem with Silver Plaque.

-3. Cross of Merit of the Holy Sepulchre of Jerusalem with Gold Star.
+3. Cross of Merit of the Holy Sepulchre of Jerusalem with Gold Plaque.

 Individuals who receive these Decorations do not thereby automatically become Members of the Order.